AdobeDocs/analytics.en/help/admin/user-management2/user-migration/c-migration-tool/c-migration-tool.md

    <td colname="col2"> <p> Details around a users' last-login date and time will be available in the Analytics Users and Assets link and not the Admin Console.
 The last-login date in Analytics is specific to when users actually accessed Analytics from within Experience Cloud and does not reflect the date/time when they logged into the Experience Cloud. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p>User Management APIs <a href="https://helpx.adobe.com/enterprise/help/identity.html" format="html" scope="external"> Adobe-supported identity types</a> </p> </td>
+   <td colname="col1"> <p>User Management APIs <a href="https://helpx.adobe.com/enterprise/help/identity.html"  > Adobe-supported identity types</a> </p> </td>
-   <td colname="col2"> <p> Admins migrating to the Admin Console should configure<a href="https://www.adobe.io/apis/cloudplatform/usermanagement/docs/gettingstarted.html" format="html" scope="external"> user management APIs</a> offered at Adobe I/O for programmatic access to user accounts in the Admin Console. </p> <p>The Analytics Permission APIs will be turned off when you are enabled for the migration. </p> </td>
+   <td colname="col2"> <p> Admins migrating to the Admin Console should configure<a href="https://www.adobe.io/apis/cloudplatform/usermanagement/docs/gettingstarted.html"  > user management APIs</a> offered at Adobe I/O for programmatic access to user accounts in the Admin Console. </p> <p>The Analytics Permission APIs will be turned off when you are enabled for the migration. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Web Service Credentials </p> </td>